 The National Institute of Corrections defines evidence-based practice as "the objective, balanced, and responsible use of current research and the best available data to guide policy and practice decisions, such that outcomes for consumers are improved."
 Evidence-based practices are not affiliated with any one ideology, program, or interest group.
 The concept that our practices and policies should be evidence-based means only that we should adopt policies and practices likely to address the problems they are intended to solve.
-We should do things that work.
 Evidence-based practices have been incorporated throughout these guidelines.